 - The beaches are more untouched and quieter in Taha’a.

 - The views are slightly better in Bora Bora.

-Overall I personally think that Bora Bora is better than Taha’a as I prefer having more options and feel that the seclusion and exclusivity of Bora Bora is more than enough for me.
+I ended up choosing Bora Bora as I wanted to have more options and I felt that the seclusion and exclusivity of Bora Bora was more than enough for me.

-As Taha’a is one of French Polynesia’s most remote islands, it’s a bit longer to get to and there’s limited options of places to stay, eat and relax.
+As Taha’a is one of French Polynesia’s most remote islands, it takes a bit longer to get there and there’s limited options of places to stay, eat and relax.

 If you’re looking for the ultimate secluded getaway where you literally feel like you’re the only person on the island and if you want to connect with local Tahitian culture then choose Taha’a.

 If you want to stay in some of the best overwater bungalows on the planet, be treated like a queen/king and you want a few more options when it comes to places to stay and eat then choose Bora Bora.

 The rest of this post will go into more detail on each aspect to help you decide which island is right for you.